mcvine/mcvine/docs/sphinx/Introduction.rst

 * SEQUOIA (in progress)
 * CNCS (in progress)

-McStas binding:
+:ref:`McStas binding <mcstas-comp-lib>`:

+* Availability of reusable mcvine-wrapped mcstas component library upon installation
 * Seamless integration of mcvine-wrapped mcstas components
 * (Semi-)automatic translation of mcstas component
-* Availability of reusable mcvine-wrapped mcstas component library upon installation
 * CLI for compiling a mcstas component to a reusable c++ shared library and a python component